 Juanita Pardesi / Chief Executive Officer

-Juanita Pardesi has a formidable track record in project and financial management in the development sector.
+Juanita Pardesi has a formidable track record in programme and financial management in the development sector.
 She possesses advanced expertise in project design and implementation, project management, financial management, capacity-building and skills transfers, translating strategy into operational objectives and activities, corporate governance, HR, risk assessments, evaluating projects, due diligent audits, and stakeholder management.
-These competencies are further enhanced by her ability to understand complex information and reporting systems, and her use of innovative GIS mapping tools to support monitoring and evaluation.
-She has additional expertise financial appraisal, implementing value for money frameworks, contracting, grant management and logistic of issuing of disbursements, quarterly and annual reporting, developing and managing all finance and business processes related to project management.
+These competencies are further enhanced by her ability to understand complex information and reporting systems, and her use of innovative GIS mapping tools to support monitoring, evaluation and learning.
+She has vast expertise in the financial appraisal, implementing value for money frameworks, contracting, grant management, reporting and business process re-engineering.

 Blessing Rufetu has over ten years’ experience in local and International NGOs; has supported a wide range of related activities ranging from humanitarian programme administration, social emergency response interventions as well as communicable disease prevention programmes.
 She has worked as part of the EU and Justice Department initiative aimed at addressing Human Rights issues.
 She has worked for WaterAid, a Water, Sanitation and Hygiene NGO incorporated in Ireland as a Regional Finance Officer supporting programme interventions across Southern Africa.
 She has extensive work experience across corporate governance, financial accountability, financial management, risk management, organisational resource optimisation, accounting, company secretarial duties and operational management.
 She holds a CIS Professional Degree and a Master of Business Administration (MBA).
 She is an Associate Member of Chartered Secretaries Southern Africa, Fellow Member Chartered Institute of Business Management and a Commissioner of Oaths.